 It’s pretty hard to beat a historic mountain town in the U.S. mountain states.
 I know there are some beauties in New Zealand, Europe, and even just over the border in Canada – hell, I even lived in one of the prettiest there for a short while.

 But, unlike in a lot of other countries, there are just so many mountain towns in the U.S. that I would love to live in – there are about twenty in Colorado alone that I adore.

-Mountain towns with a youthful population, with tons of fun community initiatives and events, with burgeoning dining scenes, craft breweries, and distilleries, and some with a thriving arts scene – I think that all of these things together is what makes the U.S. mountain towns special.
+Mountain towns with a youthful population, with tons of fun community initiatives and events, with burgeoning dining scenes, craft breweries, and distilleries, and some with a thriving arts scene – I think that all of these things together are what make the U.S. mountain towns special.

 Some of my favorites in Colorado are Crested Butte, Telluride, Idaho Springs, Steamboat Springs, Manitou Springs, Golden, Silverton, and Ouray.

 The Rockies are my favorite mountains in the world, and I first fell for them when I visited the Canadian Rockies back in 2010.
-Coming to Colorado for the first time and subsequently basing myself there on and off over the past four years further cemented my love for this majestic mountain range.
+Coming to Colorado for the first time and subsequently basing myself there on and off over the past six years further cemented my love for this majestic mountain range.

 The beauty of this part of the world takes my breath away still, and I love the plants and animals that call the Rocky Mountains home.
 I don’t think I will ever get over my love affair with the Rocky Mountains, and I don’t want to either.

-I love the wildlife that call the United States and Canada home.
+I love the wildlife that calls the United States and Canada home.
 In fact, North America has my favorite animals in the world – even beating Australia and Africa.
 Bears, moose, elk, bald eagles, foxes, pikas, otters, groundhogs, wolves, pronghorns, marmots, skunks, raccoons, squirrels, chipmunks, bison… I love them all!

 And there are still so many that I haven’t seen yet that I would love to – wolverines, mountain lions, polar bears, coyotes, opossums, badgers, lynx, and javelinas.
 The animals here are incredible and it gives me great joy to see them in the wild.